VectorInstitute/diffusion-model-bootcamp/README.md

 ## Repository Structure

 - **docs/**: Contains detailed documentation, additional resources, installation guides, and setup instructions that are not covered in this README.
-- **reference_implementations/**: Reference Implementations are organized by topics.
+- **implementations/**: Implementations are organized by topics.
 Each topic has its own directory containing codes, notebooks, and a README for guidance.
 - **pyproject.toml**: The `pyproject.toml` file in this repository configures various build system requirements and dependencies using uv, centralizing project settings in a standardized format.

-### Reference Implementations Directory
+### Implementations Directory

-Each topic within the bootcamp has a dedicated directory in the `reference_implementations/` directory.
+Each topic within the bootcamp has a dedicated directory in the `implementations/` directory.
 In each directory, there is a README file that provides an overview of the topic, prerequisites, and notebook descriptions.

 Here is the list of the covered topics:
 - Tabular Data